simplex-chat/simplex-chat/docs/guide/privacy-security.md

 ## Incognito mode

 This feature generates a random profile name for each new contact.
-Read more in [Incognito mode](./app-settings.md#incognito).
+Read more in [Incognito](./app-settings.md#incognito).

 ## Hidden profiles